 Fast And Easy Muffin Recipe

 Blueberry Oatmeal Muffins are a quick and easy way to use fresh blueberries (frozen blueberries will work too, just make sure to stir them in gently at the very end).
 This one bowl muffin recipe keeps well for a few days.
 These are similar to my Strawberry Rhubarb Muffin recipe but with ricotta and lemon to really make the blueberry flavour pop!

-Blueberry Oatmeal Muffins With Ricotta For Healthy Lunch Bag Treats
+Blueberry Oatmeal And Ricotta For Healthy Lunch Bag Treats

 Blueberry muffins with oatmeal and ricotta (or yogurt) are a wonderful healthy dessert, a tasty addition to your family's packed lunches or a tea time treat.
 These are full of protein, fiber and the antioxidants of blueberries.
 While great with fresh blueberries, these work equally well with frozen berries, just add the berries at the very end to prevent the color bleeding throughout the batter.